DISTRACTED DRIVING IS NO ACCIDENT

 - 6 States have a secondary cell phone ban for Novice Drivers.

-- 14 States, D.C., Puerto Rico, Guam and the U.S. Virgin Islands have a primary ban for hand-held cell phone use.
+- Only 14 States, D.C., Puerto Rico, Guam and the U.S. Virgin Islands have a primary ban for hand-held cell phone use.

 Congress hasn’t set a national standard that would provide funding to the States that prohibit cell phone use like it did with the texting ban.
 And, there hasn’t been sufficient pressure on Congress or State Legislators for an outright ban on all hand-held cell phone use.
 In the meantime, pedestrians, bicyclists, and motorists continue to pay a deadly price for someone’s inability to put the phone down.